pdxman/pacman/README.md

 # React Pac Man animation!

-Using the best arcade game ever to lear about props!
+Using the best arcade game ever to learn about props!

 ## Goal tracking:
 - used props to update the color of the ghosts